ayanas-git/ayanas-git/README.md

 ## About Me

-I’m Ayana Andrews-Joseph — a data analyst, creative technologist, and behavioral systems thinker.
+I am a data analyst, creative technologist, and behavioral systems thinker.
 My work lives at the intersection of strategy, tech, and community.

 Welcome to my portfolio repository — a curated archive of data-driven projects that blend strategy, behavioral analysis, and technical execution.
 This space is where analytical rigor meets human-centered design, and where every insight is backed by evidence, clarity, and impact.